fladdict/devart-template/project_posts/2014-03-04-Sensor-Tile.md

 What we should do is not just finishing our artwork until dead line, but showing possibility and showing proof of concept and technology for the exhibition.

+If we win the conpetition, budget will solve this problem.